Buying Guides

 Standing vs. Sitting Desks: Which Saves More Space?

-Four of the eight desks on this list are electric standing desks, and they're worth considering even if you've never used one — not just for health, but for space.
+Half the desks on this list are electric standing desks.
+Worth considering even if you've never used one — not for the health benefits, but for the space math.

-A sitting desk requires 30+ inches of clearance behind it for an office chair.
-A standing desk used without a chair eliminates that requirement entirely, which can free up 2.5 feet of floor space in a tight room.
-If you use a stool at standing height, it tucks under the desk when not in use.
+A sitting desk needs 30+ inches behind it for a chair.
+A standing desk without a chair?
+Zero.
+That's 2.5 feet of floor space back in a tight room.
+Use a stool at standing height and it tucks under the desk when you're done.

-The trade-off: standing desks have heavier frames (motors, lifting columns) and cost more.
-The SHW 40-inch standing desk weighs roughly 45 lbs versus 20 lbs for the fixed version.
-They're also deeper — the standing desks on this list average 24 inches deep versus 19-24 inches for the fixed desks.
+The trade-off is weight and cost.
+Standing desks have motors and lifting columns.
+The SHW 40-inch standing desk weighs ~45 lbs versus 20 lbs for the fixed version.
+They also run deeper — 24 inches average for the standing desks here versus 19–24 for the fixed ones.

-If your room is narrow front-to-back (under 7 feet from wall to opposite obstruction), a fixed desk with a shallower depth may actually save more usable floor space than a standing desk.
+Here's the counterintuitive part: if your room is narrow front-to-back (under 7 feet from wall to obstruction), a shallower fixed desk might actually save more usable floor space than a standing desk.

 What is a good desk size for a small home office?+